Nerwyn/service-call-tile-feature/README.md

 As an alternative to normal tap, hold, and double tap actions, buttons, including those within selectors and spinboxes, can also be used in a momentary mode.
 Configuring this option disables the normal tap, hold, and double tap actions.

 The momentary start action is fired when you first press down on a button.
-The momentary end action is fired when you release the button or touchpad.
+The momentary end action is fired when you release the button.
 While these are meant to be used together you can use one or the other.

 You can include the number of seconds a button has been held down using `hold_secs` in a template.
 For convenience, the momentary end action YAML is included in a code box below the action, like shown above.